Intellinewz/intellinews_api/README.md

 - Clone the repository from github using the command "git clone [repository link]" in your CLI.
 - Use "pipenv shell" in your command line to set up your virtual environment.
 - Use "pipenv install" to install all of the necessary dependencies.
+- Reference the README.txt for setting up the database in local dev.
 - Use "pserve development.ini --reload" to start your server
-- Make calls to the routes in an app like Postman or using HTTPy.
-- ALSO, look in the README.txt provided by Pyramid for further instruction.
+- Hit API routes using Postman (or similar tool).
+- React-based front-end is in development!
 ----
 <a id="participants"></a>
 ## Particapants:
-- Luther Mckeiver
 - Ben Hurst
+- Justin Morris
 - Madeline Peters
 - Roman Kireev
+- Luther Mckeiver
 ----
 <a id="routes"></a>
-## Routes:
+## Routes (currently in flux, needs to be updated):
 **Home:** `/`
 * GET: Splash page with login prompt.